-This entry was posted on Friday, November 22nd, 2019 at 13:58 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Friday, November 22nd, 2019 at 13:58 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Mass arrest at ‘Issawiya at night: all 14 persons arrested – mostly minors – were released without indictments; police violence in this neighborhood was resumed on Thursday, among other things opposite the schools and near the mosque; on Saturday a protest demonstration took place again opposite the home of Jerusalem’s mayor, demanding to cease harassing the neighborhood; “The Angels of Peace” and their settler-colonist buddies assault shepherds and their flocks at Rashash every single day, on horseback, raising a racket with loudspeakers, and attacking peace activists as well; renewed invasions into privately-owned Palestinian lands by settler-colonists of the outposts close to Palestinian Susya and Wadi Swayd; home demolitions at En Samiya and Khalat A-Dhab’a